quinlan-lab/constraint-tools/README.md

 --model STR
       Path to a null model produced by the train-germline-model sub-command (in json format).
-      This model is used to compute the expected SNV and singleton counts in the visualization.
+      This model is used to compute the expected SNV and singleton counts.

 ```

-By default the `browser-germline-model` subcommand uses a pre-computed set of trustworthy noncoding regions.
+By default the `browse-germline-model` and `predict-germline-model` subcommands use a pre-computed set of trustworthy noncoding regions.
 (A random subset of these regions comprise the default training set of trustworthy noncoding regions
 used to train the default model.)
 Optionally, the user may change the set of trustworthy noncoding regions displayed